FlipStylez/ls-365-npa/RULES.md

    3. Don't attack ANYONE in DESERT if you placed on GREEN ZONE.

+   4. Don't attack ANYONE in GREEN ZONE if you placed on DESERT.

    Desert is a zone of merciless fight without rules.
 Almost everything that happens in this territory (AND ONLY THERE) is not governed by STATE rules.

 ## 2. Chat messaging
    1. Use alliance chat to communicate always.